MattechLab/sops/docs/data-collection/data-collection_DEBI_protocol.md

 ???+ quote "Note"
     - Precisely point out what is connected to what by which kind of cables.
-    - Need double check with JB
+    - Need double check with JB <- ? what ?

 ## Overall experimental setting